kimcdata/spatial_tx_workshop/README.md

 of thousands of cells.

-In this workshop, we will work through a basic analysis of some single-cell RNA-sequencing data.
-We will look at how clustering and dimensionality reduction techniques can be applied to reduce the complexity of the analysis, and how this lets us investigate different cell types.
+In this workshop, we will work through a basic analysis of some single-cell and spatial RNA-sequencing data.
+We will look at how clustering and dimensionality reduction techniques can be applied to reduce the complexity of the analysis, and how this lets us investigate different cellular states.
 To do this we will use some data from cells isolated from a brain tumour sample.

 The second and third part of this workshop uses R to perform the